Patrick F. Ledger, Chief Executive Officer

 Previously, he was senior manager of accounting at Picoliter Inc. in Sunnyvale, Calif., and accounting manager at AlphaGraphics in Tucson.
 He has a bachelor’s degree from Colorado College and completed his CPA coursework at the University of Arizona.

-Emery Silvester’s career with Arizona G&T Cooperatives stretches over the past 24 years.
+Emery Silvester’s career with Arizona G&T Cooperatives began in 1988.
 Most of his time has been spent managing the human resources area.
-He started out as an employment representative, and his responsibilities grew to include managing administrative services and overseeing human resource management for the cooperatives’ more than 220 employees.
+He started out as an employment representative, and his responsibilities grew to include managing administrative services and overseeing human resource management for the cooperatives’ more than 210 employees.
 His work involves relations with union and non-union employees.

 Emery has been instrumental in developing employee health through a Wellness Committee that offers onsite programs.
 As a result of these programs, we expect to see savings in the cost of health care coverage over the years.
 We also offer training and education for the entire workforce, and develop future leaders through a management training program.
 He graduated from the University of Arizona with bachelor’s degrees in education and business.